HomeHealth ConditionsCancerDoes hair dye really cause cancer?

 Analysis of nurses who use permanent hair dyes

-The cohort were assessed using questionnaires, which were taken every two to four years.
+The cohort was assessed using questionnaires, which were taken every two to four years.
 Questions included “Do you use a permanent hair dye currently?” and “How often do you currently use permanent hair dyes?”.
-Individuals who had used permanent hair dye at any stage were classified as ever users, and those who had no exposure to hair dyes were labelled non-users.
+Individuals who had used permanent hair dye at any stage were classified as ever users, and those who had no exposure to hair dyes were labeled non-users.

 Duration and frequency of use of permanent hair dyes were calculated.
 For accurate results, the research team assessed age, race, natural hair color, body mass index, smoking status, and alcohol consumption in participants who were diagnosed with cancer.